driftwoodgatherer/driftwoodgatherer.github.io/ireland.md

 ![Coastline of Ireland](/assets/images/ireland1.jpg)

 The driftwood is gathered from the shores of
+ Clare, Cork, Donegal, Dublin, Galway,
+Kerry, Limerick, Mayo, Sligo, Waterford,
- Donegal, Kerry, Dingle, Cork and Wicklow.
+ Wexford and Wicklow.
 If you want driftwood from a particular county in Ireland please send a message.
  Commissions to gather and prepare driftwood from other specific locations in Ireland is